Sustainability

 For POKKA SAPPORO Food & Beverage to be a strong and good company for our employees, their families, and our customers, it is vital that we all take care of our health.

-It is only when we are healthy and full of energy that we can continue to generate new “delicious tastes.”
-If we possess an abundance of dynamism, then the products and services we provide become more appealing.
-Let us become a strong and good company, and so create happiness both for ourselves and our customers.
+It is only when we are healthy and full of energy that we can continue to create new "deliciousness" successively.
+When we ourselves are full of vitality, our products and services become more attractive.
+Let us create happiness for us and our customers by being a strong and good company.

 Promotion system